The Gear Page (for the double bass geeks)

 1) MY BASSES

-I have 2 basses.
-My own main bass is a lovely big carved bass made in England by Ken Miller in 2006.
-It is very unusual, full of battle scars and character (a bit like myself), and I am in love with her.
-She's called Fortuna
+Before I had the chance of having a bass made by Paul, my main bass was a lovely big carved bass also made in England by Ken Miller in 2006.
+It is very unusual, full of battle scars and character (a bit like myself), and I love her too.
+She's called Fortuna.

 My other bass is a plywood called Mags, with Frank Zappa stickers on and frankly it's not the best sounding bass in the world, but it has a lovely story of kindness attached to it.
 I use it for festivals and spaces where I'd be nervous to take Fortuna.

 Thomastik Spirocore Mittel (Red) - you try them all...then go back to Spiros!